 There are many different Italian ricotta lemon cake recipes but this one is my favorite.
-This ricotta cake is super moist and has a beautiful delicate flavor of lemon.
+This ricotta cake is super moist, has a beautiful delicate flavor of lemon and it is made with olive oil instead of butter.

-The cake is perfectly balanced in flavor and so easy to make.
+In addition to being perfectly balanced in flavor, it is so easy to make.
 This cake is like other traditional Italian cakes in that it will not be overly sweet but just right.

 What is a Ciambella Cake